• Home

 Qapital uses rules to help users automate their savings.
 Essentially, the rules are instructions, and each rule functions as a trigger, allowing savings activity to happen automatically when specific actions occur.

 There are several rule types available.
-One of the most popular is a Round-up Rule, where the app automatically rounds up the amount of a purchase to the nearest $1, $2, $3, $4, or $5.
+One of the most popular is the Round-up Rule, where the app automatically rounds up the amount of a purchase to the nearest $1, $2, $3, $4, or $5.
 The default round-up rule is $2, but users do have the option to change it when setting up the trigger.

 Another straightforward option is the Set & Forget Rule.
 With that, users can designate a specific dollar amount to go toward a savings goal at a particular time.
 For example, a user could have $50 transferred to their Qapital account every week.